ivy-llc/ivy/README.rst

     # Converts framework-specific code to Ivy
     ivy.unify()

 These functions can be used eagerly or lazily.
-If you pass the neccesary arguments for function tracing, the compilation/transpilation step will happen instantly (eagerly).
+If you pass the necessary arguments for function tracing, the compilation/transpilation step will happen instantly (eagerly).
 Otherwise, the compilation/transpilation will happen only when the returned function is first invoked.

 .. code-block:: python